 The real estates are all located in Denmark, with the material part in the areas of Copenhagen and Århus.
-The holding covering life insurance provisions is diversified over office buildings and residential buildings.
+The holding is covering life insurance provisions and it is diversified over office buildings and residential buildings.
 The majority of the holding related to Topdanmark's property within equity is Topdanmark's own offices.
+The properties are valued in accordance with the rules of the Danish FSA i.e. at market value taking the level of rent and the terms of the tenancy agreements into consideration.